jatioi/mkdocs-seo-textbook/docs/week_1/week1day4.md

 **Competitive Advantage –** Ranking well can drive significant traffic.
 ### **Cons of Short-Tail Keywords:**

- **High Competition** – Harder to rank on Google’s first page due to competition.
+ **High Competition** – Harder to rank on Google's first page due to competition.

  **Low Conversion Rate** – Broad intent; users may not be ready to take action.